Claude Fable 5: What 15,514 App Reviews Revealed That App Ratings Couldn’t

 Claire is the Co-founder & Co-CEO of Appbot.
 Claire has been a product manager and marketer of digital products, from mobile apps to e-commerce sites and SaaS products for the past 15 years.
 She's led marketing teams to build multi-million dollar revenues and is passionate about growth and conversion optimization.
 Claire loves to work directly with the world's top app companies delivering tools to help them improve their apps.
 You can connect with her on LinkedIn.

-Discover how Hank Green’s Focus Friend app is winning over users with its cozy design, emotional resonance, and sky-high ratings.
+How Hank Green's Focus Friend App is Winning Hearts (and Ratings) Discover how Hank Green’s Focus Friend app is winning over users with its cozy design, emotional resonance, and sky-high ratings.
 A deep dive into what’s driving its viral success.

 Great app ideas don’t start with features - they start with solving problems.
 Learn how to uncover, validate, and act on everyday pain points that lead to successful apps.